 Additionally, if you spend a lot of time on dusty or heavily polluted roads, your air filters will require more attention than others.
 Once the mix of natural air and gasoline has reached equilibrium once again, your new air filter can increase the MPG in your Mustang by up to 10 percent, while saving you money at the gas pump!

 Routine Engine Maintenance

-You may take it for granted, but the engine compartment contains numerous fascists that can either hinder or increase the MPG in your Mustang.
+You may take it for granted, but the engine compartment contains numerous factors that can either hinder or increase the MPG in your Mustang.
 While the process can be a bit technical, there are many things that you can do to your engine to increase fuel efficiency.
 Ensuring that your car is equipped with the recommended grade of motor oil can increase your gas mileage by several percentage points along with regular, scheduled oil changes.
-Additionally, when filling up your car up with gas, try to shy away from discount brand fuel.
+Additionally, when filling your car up with gas, try to shy away from discount brand fuel.
 Though you may save a few cents per gallon, you might notice several differences in performance and the discount fuel could decrease your engine’s longevity.

 If your engine is noticeably out of tune or if you are worried about failing an emissions test, it would be wise to address these issues sooner rather than later.
-If your oxygen sensors, engine thermostat, or intake manifolds are defective in any way, or if your engine is misfiring for any reason, the MPG in your Mustang could decrease as a result along with other potential serious issues.
+If your oxygen sensors, engine thermostat, or intake manifolds are defective in any way, or if your engine is misfiring for any reason, the MPG in your Mustang could decrease as a result along with other potentially serious issues.
 Properly tuning your engine in a timely manner can improve your fuel efficiency by up to 4% according to the EPA.
 Additionally, replacing your spark plugs and old engine wiring with aftermarket upgrades could rapidly increase your Ford Mustang’s MPG.

 Check out our article on Mustang General Maintenance for further information on keeping your Mustang in tip-top shape!